A Concentration Inequality for the Facility Location Problem: Introduction

 \section{Introduction}

-Let $X$ be a set of $n$ points in the two dimensional unit square $[0,1]^2$.
-The (minimum) facility location problem (with uniform demands) is the problem of finding a set of points $F \subseteq [0,1]^2$ (called facilities or centers) to minimize the objective
+Let $X$ be a set of $n$ points in $D \subset \R^d$.
+The (minimum) facility location problem (with uniform demands) is the problem of finding a set of points $F \subset D$ (called facilities or centers) to minimize the objective

 The facility location problem is a well studied combinatorial optimization problem and is NP-hard in general.
 As is the case of many other NP-hard combinatorial optimization problems, stochastic versions of these problems have been studied (see \cite{random_ref1,random_ref2, random_ref3, random_ref4} and the book \cite{book} for examples in TSP, MST, and many other problems).
-In this short paper, we study the stochastic version of the facility location problem where each point is i.i.d.\ uniform in the unit square in the plane.
-We give a concentration inequality for the random variable $C_n$ representing the cost of the objective function given in \eqref{eq:objective}.
-Our main result presented in Theorem \ref{thm:strong} is that $C_n$ is concentrated in an interval of length $O(n^{1/6})$ and satisfies the following concentration bound
+In this paper, we study the stochastic version of the facility location problem.
+In particular, if our domain $D$ is the unit square $[0,1]^2$ in $\R^2$, our result presented in Theorem \ref{thm:strong} states that $C_n$ is concentrated in an interval of length $O(n^{1/6})$ and satisfies the following concentration bound